blog

 In light of this classification I believe we can say that lookup commands are much more likely to be the first verb in a command chain—conversely, chains such as email hello to Blair and then do ... or twitter hello and then ... are quite unlikely.
 What is much more likely is for the first verb to be a lookup function.

-first verb typesecond verb typeexample
+first verb type

-lookupactiontranslate this to Spanish and email to Aza
+translate this to Spanish and email to Aza

-lookuplookuptranslate this to English and then find it with Amazon
+translate this to English and then find it with Amazon

-actionaction/lookupno use case?
+no use case?

-Thus in the same way that not all commands have a useful execution3 perhaps only lookup commands will have a chainable output: the results of the lookup.
+Thus in the same way that not all commands have a useful executionperhaps only lookup commands will have a chainable output: the results of the lookup.
 Even with this restriction, we will most likely need to implement a new “chainable output” method or getter in these commands.
 This means that commands will need to opt-in to become chainable, but I believe this is a necessary evil.

 The second question we must address is “when do we establish the noun type of a command’s chainable output?”
 One unsung but crucial feature of the way Ubiquity works now is that suggestions’ previews are not computed until that suggestion is selected (except for the first suggestion, which in most skins gets previewed immediately).
 Should we wait for all of the first verbs’ chainable output to be computed and then run them through the noun type detection system?
 Or should verbs with chainable output also a priori specify what noun types their output will be?